Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Related Works

-Another popular concept is LiDeA by \acite{krontiris2008lidea}.
-In LiDeA, nodes that detect irregularities in the network notify other close-by nodes.
-In turn, those nodes notify other close-by neighbours to the node in order to establish a vote.
-Now, the nodes can decide about the further handling of the irregularity and whether a suspicious node should be cut off from the network.
-Therefore, each node provides a number of modules that can be activated and deactivated on demand based on information nodes receive by broadcasting neighbours.
-Whether a node is assumed to be an intruder is determined based on a majority vote of neighbouring nodes in the network. \acite{riecker2015lightweight} proposes a lightweight, energy-efficient system that uses mobile agents.
-These agents are sent through the network as regular messages and will be temporally installed on nodes receiving them.
-Therefore, IDSs are not installed and run on nodes permanently but instead they are exchanged and reimplemented on nodes on demand.
-While those agents are run by nodes, they collect information about their energy consumption and initiate warnings to the network if noticeable deviations occur.
-The transmission and installation of changing IDSs on nodes themselves, especially when executed on large-scale static homogeneous WSNs, have major effects on the energy consumption and are therefore assumed to be inappropriate for our subject of research.
+IDSs are distinguishable by many criteria \cite{butun2013survey}.
+Whether the intrusion detection is executed online (in-network), offline (on BSs, external System/Server) or hybrid states if certain tasks are performed on nodes or on a centralised base station affecting whether a timely reaction is possible.
+The choice of whether to execute intrusion detection online (within the network), offline (on BSs or external systems/servers), or in a hybrid manner depends on whether certain tasks are performed on nodes or BSs, which in turn affects the feasibility of timely response.
+Based on their detection strategy, IDSs can be classified as anomaly-based, signature-based or hybrid. \cite{stetsko2010neighbor} introduces a distributed neighbour based IDS.
+Each node monitors a set of neighbouring nodes by storing their attribute vectors sending warnings to other nodes in case a malicious anomaly has been recognised.
+If a number of nodes communicate the same anomaly, the network acts accordingly.
+There are distinctions based on the intrusion and intruder type and so on.
+A comprehensive overview of the classification IDSs is provided in \cite{butun2013survey}.
+The publication \cite{stetsko2010neighbor} is built upon \cite{liu2007insider} which describes a similar distributed approach to detect misbehaving sensor nodes in local areas by comparing their behaviour vector with vectors from other direct neighbours.
+Another popular concept is LiDeA \cite{krontiris2008lidea}.
+Nodes that detect irregularities in the network notify other close-by nodes to establish a vote.
+Notified nodes decide about the handling of the irregularity as well as the suspicious node.
+Therefore, nodes provide a number of modules that can be activated on demand and based on received information by broadcasting neighbours.
+Whether a node is assumed to be an intruder is determined based on a majority vote.
+In \cite{riecker2015lightweight} a lightweight, energy-efficient IDS using mobile agents is introduced.
+These agents are sent through the network as regular messages and are temporally installed on addressed nodes.
+Therefore, IDSs are dynamically distributed and instead of running on nodes permanently.
+While agents are run by nodes, they collect information about their energy consumption and initiate warnings to the network if noticeable deviations are recognised.
+The transmission and installation of changing IDSs on nodes themselves, especially when executed on large-scale static homogeneous WSNs, significantly impacts the energy consumption.
+Hence, it is assumed inappropriate for our subject of research.
+Additionally, a IDS is intended not to introduce weaknesses into a WSN.
+The distribution of IDSs requires by itself a increased level of trust in the communication and sensor nodes.
+However, many collaborative and distributed IDSs provide a promising basis to design a cooperative security framework integrating further components to collaborate.